|Scientific Name||Sorghum halepense (L.) Pers.|

 Also orchards and pastures.

-The ability of S. halepense to persist and compete with crops as a serious weed problem is related to the plant's vigorous rhizome system.
+The ability of S. halepense to persist and compete with crops as a serious weed problem is related to the vigorous rhizome system.
 S. halepense is most commonly a major problem in subtropical crops which are planted in wide rows (cotton, corn, sorghum, soyabean and sugarcane).
 It can be a problem in closely spaced crops including sugar beet and wheat in warm temperate areas, and also in permanent crops, orchards and pastures.

 Restrictions in land disturbances in the surrounding area and in the pre-controlled site will reduce the likelihood of invasion by the surviving rhizome fragments.
+As a last step of conventional seedbed preparation rhizomes need to be pulled out of the field with proper mechanical equipment unless weather conditions ensure that rhizomes will get controlled by sufficient desiccation requiring a loss at least 80% of its fresh weight.

 Choose directly from Category